ap-csa-2024-2025/intro-assignment-hiiamcailyn/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is I love to eat suchi
-* Ask Mr. Vu anything:
+* Ask Mr. Vu anything: How was your day?
-* List your sports and extracurriculars you participate
+* List your sports and extracurriculars you participate: FRC

 hi hello
+kgkdfngkfkgn